RohitArora7/Project-codebook/README.md

-Start Script

 **Shortcut :**

 EDITOR SHORTCUT

 Ctrl + i : Resize Editor to 20 %
 Ctrl + o : Resize Editor to 50 %
 Ctrl + p : Resize Editor to 70 %
-Ctrl + l : Auto select the single command and send it to terminal Ctrl + k : Send selected command to terminal
+Ctrl + L : Auto select the single command and send it to terminal Ctrl + k : Send selected command to terminal

 TERMINAL SHORTCUT

-Ctrl + l : Clear the terminal
+Ctrl + L : Clear the terminal
 Ctrl + Insert : copy from terminal
 Shift + Terminal : paste into terminal